 Some of the prestigious end-of-the-year awards shows I've covered include the Blue Dragon Awards, The Golden Disc Awards, the Melon Music Awards, the Korea Music Awards, and the MNet Asian Music Awards.

-Seeing the behind-the-scenes at these events showed me the inner workings of the K-pop industry, how to best network, and how covering these events lead me to a ton of paid opportunities.
+Seeing the behind-the-scenes at these events showed me the inner workings of the K-pop industry.
+I first got a glimpse on how networking makes all the difference.
+I saw that many of the real business deals and agreements happen behind-the-scenes at parties.
+And I learned how covering these events lead to a ton of paid opportunities.

 As an esports journalist, brand marketer, and social media manager, I covered a slew of events.
 Some of these events include Tokyo Game Show, Tokyo and Seoul Comic Cons, the Starcraft 2 GSL Finals, and G-Star.